jss367/jss367.github.io/_posts/2020-06-12-Data-Augmentation-with-Albumentations.md

 ## Pixel-level augmentations

-These by default don't change the segmentation label, so we won't need to include that.
+Pixel-level augmentations make pixel-level changes to the image.
+They don't change the segmentation mask, so we can skip plotting that.

 ### CLAHE

-Contrast Limited Adaptive Histogram Equalization (CLAHE) is a good option.
-I usually include it and leave it in the defaults.
-This by default does a range, so you'll have to see it multiple times
+Contrast Limited Adaptive Histogram Equalization (CLAHE) is a good option for data augmentation.
+I usually include it and leave it at the default values.
+This by default does a range, so you'll have to plot it multiple times to see the variation.

-To specify this, you usually set a clip limit and it randomly chooses a value between 1 and your specified limit.
+To specify CLAHE, you usually set a clip limit and it randomly chooses a value between 1 and your specified limit.
 This means that you get a different value each time you run it.
-To fix it to be the same, I'm going to set the value as both the high and the low to see that exact value.
-In practice I wouldn't do this.
+To fix it to be the same, I'm going to set the both the high and the low to an exact value.
+This is just for visualization; In practice I wouldn't do it.

-This type of augmentation doesn't change the mask, so we can ignore it for now.

 ```python